marsrobertson/one-life-true-self/readme.md

 Kleros Cooperative is a French entity.

-Any dispute to be resolved by the Kleros court, employment arbitration category (to be created)
+Any dispute to be resolved by the Kleros court, employment arbitration category (to be created).